ECheynet/carbonCycle7Boxes/README.md

-# Seven-box model of the carbon cycle
+# A seven-box model of the carbon cycle for climate modelling
 [![View Seven-box carbon cycle model on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://se.mathworks.com/matlabcentral/fileexchange/128979-seven-box-carbon-cycle-model)

 A seven-box carbon cycle model is implemented in Matlab to simulate atmospheric CO2 concentration from 1750 onwards.